Chimgi-Tura

+Name

+The word “tura” (тора/tora) in Siberian Tatar means “city”, “fortress”.

+History

+According to Russian historian Hadi Atlasi, Taibugha founded the settlement which was then named Chinkidin in honor of Genghis Khan.
+The settlement later evolved into Chimgi-Tura.

 It was a capital of the Khanate of Sibir until the early 16th century, when its ruler Khan Muhammad decided not to remain at Chimgi-Tura, and chose a new capital named Qashliq located on the Irtysh.

-After the Cossack ataman Yermak from Muscovy conquered the Siberian Khanate in the 1580s, the city of Chimgi-Tura was abandoned or burned.
-In 1586 the Russian fort Tyumen was built nearby.
+After the Cossack ataman Yermak Timofeyevich conquered the Siberian Khanate in the 1580s, the city of Chimgi-Tura was abandoned or burned.
+In 1586, the Russian fort Tyumen was built nearby.
 Modern Tyumen, one of the centres of the Russian oil industry, covers the site where Chimgi-Tura used to stand.